 We do from time to time take photos during the classes and do post some of them on our Facebook page and on our website.
 Our photos are really for the purpose of allowing others to see what we are up to (we do not ‘tag’ photos on Facebook)!
 If you do not want your photo taken, we will certainly respect that, just tell us.

 A missed class is treated as a non-refundable cancellation.
 When you reserve a class with us and do not show for the class, please keep in mind that we have of held a place for you, made preparations for your participation in the class, and in a number of occasions turned away others who would have liked your seat.
-Similar to theater tickets, if you miss the activity, it is none-refundable, nor rescheduled.
-If you are beyond our cancellation policy and know that you will not be able to join us, please do give us the courtesy of letting us know not to expect you.
+Similar to theater tickets, if you miss the activity, it is non-refundable, nor rescheduled.
+If you are beyond our cancellation policy of 4 working days notice and know that you will not be able to join us, please do give us the courtesy of letting us know not to expect you.

 Outside of our regularly listed classes, we do often welcome private groups for cooking classes and Foodie Walks tailored to them.
-Feel free to contact us at contact 'at' lacuisineparis 'dot' com for further information.
+Feel free to contact us at firstname.lastname@example.org for further information.
 We do ask clients to be sensitive to the point that if they are more than 5 people, it may not be appropriate to register for a class that is open to the public, but rather consider a private class.
-Please be respectful of an keep in mind that there will be other participants in the class, so it is not appropriate to use classes open to the public in order to arrange a private event.
+Keep in mind that there will be other participants in the class, so it is not appropriate to use classes open to the public in order to arrange a private event.
 If you are a larger group of people, please contact us before hand to discuss options that will make the experience the best possible!

 You are able to offer Gift Certificates via our website, simply take a look at our gift certificate page.
 The barer of the certificate has 1 year from the date of issuance to use the certificate towards any of the classes they wish!
 The amount of the certificate is non-refundable, but is transferrable.